How to expose an A3 print with two UV lamps.

 Friday, 21st July 2015

 The sun is out and it's time for some fun with children and cyanotype prints are just right for this.
-Photograms are a type of cyanotype print when objects and shapes are placed directly onto the coated paper which is then exposed to the sun.
+This short tutorial shows how to use our cyanotype kits and make Photograms in the sun.

 Digital negatives for the cyanotype process